-The awards, sponsored by Oxford University Press, are presented at the biannual meetings of the European Association for Cancer Research.
+The awards, sponsored by Oxford University Press, are presented at the biannual meetings of the European Association for Cancer Research (EACR).
 The Anthony Dipple Carcinogenesis Award is for major contributions to research in the field of carcinogenesis, and the Carcinogenesis Young Investigator Award is for a recent, significant contribution to carcinogenesis research by an investigator under the age of 40.

 Nominations, together with reasons for the recommendation and details of relevant publications, are sent to the decision-making panel consisting of the editors of Carcinogenesis and members of the Editorial Board.

 The winner of the Anthony Dipple Carcinogenesis Award for 2014 is Professor Varda Rotter, the Norman and Helen Asher Professor of Cancer Research at the Weizmann Institute of Science in Rehovot, Israel.
 Read her paper, The paradigm of mutant p53-expressing cancer stem cells and drug resistance

 Dr. Lin He is the 2014 recipient of the Carcinogenesis Young Investigator Award.
 Dr. He is Assistant Professor of Cell and Developmental Biology at the Department of Molecular & Cell Biology, University of California, Berkley, USA.
 Read her paper, An expanding universe of the non-coding genome in cancer biology